thunderbiscuit/bitcoindevkit-by-example/bdk.md

 ```

 ## Contribute
-If you think this section could use a fix or additional content, we'd love to hear about it!
+If you think this page could use a fix or some additional content, we'd love to hear about it!
 Feel free to open an issue or a pull request [here](https://github.com/thunderbiscuit/bitcoindevkit-by-example).

 <script>
 const toggleDarkMode = document.querySelector('.js-toggle-dark-mode');